 In addition, students must have identified a site, a Preceptor, posted a Practicum plan online, and had the Practicum Director (PD) sign off on the plan.

-Only after all of these requirements are met, can the student submit a Registration Transaction Form (RTF) to the PD for signature and enrollment in the Practicum course
+Only after all of these requirements are met, can the student submit a Registration Transaction Form (RTF) to the PD for signature and enrollment in the Practicum course.

 3) When should I begin the Practicum planning process?